 - Simmer for 2-3 minutes, then drain them and rinse under cold water to stop the cooking process.
 Put to one side.

-- Whilst the vermicelli is cooking, start on the sauce.
-Heat 1tbsp of the oil in a wok and fry the onions on a medium heat for 3-4 minutes until they start turning translucent.
+- Whilst the vermicelli is cooking, start on the sauce/paste.
+Heat 1 tbsp of the oil in a wok and fry the onions on a medium heat for 3-4 minutes until they start turning translucent.

-- Heat the remaining oil and add in the king prawns, cook for 2 minutes until pink (if they're already cooked, then heat for 2 minutes anyway to heat through).
+- Heat the remaining 1 tbsp of oil in the wok and add in the king prawns, cook for 2 minutes until pink (if they're already cooked, then heat for 2 minutes anyway to heat through).

 - Sprinkle on some chopped spring onions/scallions and fresh chilles, then garnish with lime wedges.

 However, if you did want to prep ahead, you can:

 - Cook the noodles ahead (run through cold water, cover and chill for up to a day)

 - Make the spice paste ahead (cook, blend, cool, cover and chill for up to 3 days)